LucasDelfino92/morrowindsharp/modlist.md

     - **00 Core**
     - **01 Vanilla Mist Replacer**
     - **02 Scumpatibility**
+- [**Mist Retexture**](https://www.nexusmods.com/morrowind/mods/44322) by Remiros: improves the texture for the mist.
+The mist is now much smoother and more detailed, as well as less opaque and flat.
+This also makes it play much nicer with SSAO.
+  - Only install the **Mist Retexture** main file.
 - [**Nordic Chest Replacer**](https://www.nexusmods.com/morrowind/mods/45383) by Remiros: replaces the standard wooden chests in Nordic Tombs with a unique model, because the original looked horribly out of place.
 - [**Parasol Particles**](https://www.nexusmods.com/morrowind/mods/47755) by Melchior Dahrk: adds falling spores particle effects to the iconic emperor parasol mushrooms.
   - MO2 will install this mod as a BAIN package.
 Tick **00 Core** and click **OK**.